CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/collections/queuewithpriority-2.md

 ---
-title: "QueueWithPriority"
+title: "QueueWithPriority<TItem, TPriority>"
-linkTitle: "QueueWithPriority"
+linkTitle: "QueueWithPriority<TItem, TPriority>"
-description: "A data type that operates like a Priority Queue, but preserves first-in-first-out between items of the same priority."
+description: "Used to represent a queue which orders items by priority and preserves first-in-first-out behaviour for items with the same priority."
 ---

 # {{% param title %}}

-<p class="namespace">(Cortex.DataTypes.Collections.QueueWithPriority`2)</p>
+<p class="namespace">(Cortex.DataTypes.Queues.QueueWithPriority&lt;TItem, TPriority&gt;)</p>

 ## Summary